Writer, Roofer and Rugby Player

 “I was a hard news reporter, covering everything from city council meetings to car wrecks and explosions; blood-and-guts reporting,” Russell recalled.
 “That really impacted me.
 I literally saw the worst sides of humanity… it was pretty intense.
 I worked 80 hours a week, and I loved it.
 It was like being in a war zone.”

 “But eventually, I had to get out of it.
 I was disillusioned,” he laughed.
 In the early 1980s he went back to carpentry, roofing houses.
 This led to his first sales job, as a construction estimator.
-Eventually, that experience led to electronics sales.
+Eventually, that experience led to electronics sales and then on to MicroCare in 2012.

 Working with Emerging Technologies